Skip to content

 Link to this section

-You can also generate a token from the UI:
+You can also generate a token to help with testing.

 This is useful for debugging or verifying scopes and claims without writing code.